alexander-py/alexander-py.github.io/README.md

 - 🌊 Build data pipelines that never sleep
 - 🎯 Turn messy data into actionable insights
 - ⚙️ Automate all the things
-- 🔍 Drop all database
+- 🔍 Drop all databases

 ## 🤔 Ruminations